Skip to content

 • Blade templates (.blade.php) — simple static content or basic Blade directives

-• JSON templates (.json or .yaml) — fully dynamic, section-driven layouts for the Visual Editor
+• JSON/YAML templates (.json or .yaml) — fully dynamic, section-driven layouts for the Visual Editor

 At this stage, we will start with a Blade template for simplicity.